Isske/Isske/README.md

 ## Hi there 👋

 I'm Matti(as), A university student in England.
-My main area of interest are offensive security, however I do enjoy researching networking (even if the degree says I have to)
+My main area of interest is offensive security, however I do enjoy researching networking (even if the degree says I have to)

 ### My languages